 How to improve your Customer Lifetime Value

 The next step is all about using the information you have right now.
-The Customer Lifetime Value of your customers, what channels they are coming from, how they are interacting with your brand etc. to delight them and improve your CLV.
+The Customer Lifetime Value of your customers, what channels they are coming from, how they interact with your brand etc., to delight them and improve your CLV.

 So what’s next?

-Let’s look at four key steps to maximising your CLV:
+Let’s look at four key steps to maximizing your CLV:

-- The first one is to bring together all your customer interactions in one database.
-Having all your interactions with your customers centralised will give you even greater insights into the how and why specific customers are doing particular things.
-If you can only do one thing to improve your learnings this step would be it;
+- The first is to combine all your customer interactions in one database.
+Having all your interactions with your customers centralized will give you even greater insights into how and why specific customers are doing particular things.
+If you can only do one thing to improve your learning, this step would be it;

 - The second thing would be to create a model of the entire customer lifecycle, the customer journey.
-From the moment they hear about you for the first time, till the moment they churn.
+From the moment they hear about you for the first time till the moment they churn.
 This sounds complicated, but it shouldn’t be that difficult if you’ve done the first step.
-If you want to make the most out of this step, be sure to link together all the cross-channel behaviour with the purchase history details, bonus points if you do this in real time;
+If you want to make the most out of this step, link all the cross-channel behavior with the purchase history details.
+Bonus points if you do this in real-time;

-- The last step would be to identify the key drivers that bring lifetime value.
+- The last step would be identifying the key drivers that bring lifetime value.
 A lot of small businesses and marketers are still struggling to connect the Return-On-Investment (ROI) to a campaign that doesn’t give a direct response.

-But when you have all the information centrally in one database for your customers you can start to attribute the revenue that comes from investments in social media, in email marketing, in banners etc. you can identify the different segments as mentioned earlier that are the key drivers of lifetime value, of bringing your customers into that last 20% of very profitable customers and of course double down on those specific drivers.
+But when you have all the information centrally in one database for your customers, you can start to attribute the revenue that comes from investments in social media, email marketing, banners, etc. you can identify the different segments, as mentioned earlier, that are the key drivers of lifetime value, of bringing your customers into that last 20% of very profitable customers and of course double down on those specific drivers.

 How to improve your Customer Lifetime Value

-Once you turned your company into a continuous learning organisation and you’ve got your strategies in place to increase the Customer Lifetime Value of your company, it is time to identify the tactics to implement these strategies.
+Once you turn your company into a continuous learning organization and you’ve got your strategies in place to increase the Customer Lifetime Value of your company, it is time to identify the tactics to implement these strategies.

-How will you turn the strategies you came up with earlier into actionable items for your business?
+How will you turn the strategies you developed into actionable items for your business?

-If you want to start increasing your CLV, there are lots of different options available to you.
-All of these options though begin by improving the customer experience, taking care of your customers, making sure they turn loyal to you.
+If you want to start increasing your CLV, many different options are available to you.
+All of these options begin by improving the customer experience, taking care of your customers, and making sure they turn loyal to you.

-To help you get started, we’ve listed up five different ways in which you can start for your company.
+To help you get started, we’ve listed five ways to start with your company.

 Probably the most important one of them all.
-If you want to increase the sales you have with your customers and build a higher CLV, you must stay on top of mind with your customers.
-And the best way to keep on top of mind is to communicate on a regular basis.
+If you want to increase your sales with your customers and build a higher CLV, you must stay on top of mind with your customers.
+And the best way to keep it on top of mind is to communicate regularly.

-If you want to build a relationship with someone, if you’re going to create a powerful brand with excellent brand loyalty and brand advocates, you need to communicate with them.
-Consistently delivering on your brand promise, meeting the expectations set for your customers and interacting with them builds brand trust.
+If you want to build a relationship with someone and create a powerful brand with excellent brand loyalty and advocates, you need to communicate with them.
+Consistently delivering on your brand promise, meeting the expectations set for your customers, and interacting with them builds brand trust.

-Communicating with your customers can be done in lots of different ways, it can be done using email marketing, chatbots, voice but whatever channel you choose make it one-to-one.
-Send unique campaigns for their birthdays, or anniversaries as a client with special discounts.
+Communicating with your customers can be done in lots of different ways.
+It can be done using email marketing, chatbots, or voice, but whatever channel you choose, make it one-to-one.
+Send unique campaigns for their birthdays or anniversaries as a client with special discounts.

-Other ways to communicate with your customers is by showcasing their success stories on your social media channels, do a user-generated content contest and showcase the best cases.
-This can work as (free) advertisement for them, and it helps build the relationship with your customers.
+Other ways to communicate with your customers are by showcasing their success stories on your social media channels, doing a user-generated content contest, and showcasing the best cases.
+This can work as (free) advertisement for them, and it helps build relationships with your customers.

 Another hot topic around communication, of course, is customer service.
-Having great customer service will do your CLV wonders.
+Having excellent customer service will do your CLV wonders.
 Be sure that there are plenty of options to contact you in case of a customer service question.
-Again, email, chat, voice (phone), social.
+Again, email, chat, voice (phone), and social.

-When there is an issue, people want it solved as quickly as possible and didn’t have to start searching for the correct way to contact you so be ready and be available at all time.
-In a 24/7 connected world shutting your customer service down “after business hours” is not the way to keep your customers satisfied.
+When there is an issue, people want it solved as quickly as possible and didn’t have to start searching for the correct way to contact you, so be ready and be available at all times.
+In a 24/7 connected world, shutting your customer service down “after business hours” is not how to satisfy your customers.

-When you start to gather so much data about your customers, they start to take it for granted that you do something with this information.
+When you gather so much data about your customers, they take it for granted that you do something with this information.

-With having access to all that data, personalisation becomes so much more than sending an email with “Hey [Firstname]”.
-Your customers start to expect personalised product offers, personalised promotions and everything else that can be personalised to their person or their customer segment.
+With access to all that data, personalization becomes so much more than sending an email with “Hey [Firstname].”
+Your customers start to expect personalized product offers, personalized promotions, and everything else that can be personalized to their person or their customer segment.

 By using dynamic content on your website and in your marketing messages, they can always see the most relevant offers to them.
-For example, you can create a complete personalised homepage highlighting products that could be of interest to them.
-But also showing related products as soon as they view an item or add a specific item into their online shopping carts.
+For example, you can create a complete personalized homepage highlighting products that interest them.
+But also showing related products as soon as they view an item or add a specific item to their online shopping carts.

-Send out individual emails giving discounts or just highlighting products that could be of interest (Amazon does a fantastic job with their Kindle book section, emailing me every day with potentially relevant books).
+Send out individual emails giving discounts or highlighting products that could be of interest (Amazon does a fantastic job with their Kindle book section, emailing me daily with potentially relevant books).

-Don’t forget to make is extremely easy for your customers to make repeat purchases from your company as well.
-By offering easy username and password retrieval, or by saving customer data like shipping and payment details so the next time they don’t have to type everything from scratch again.
+Don’t forget to make it extremely easy for your customers to make repeat purchases from your company as well by offering an easy username and password retrieval or by saving customer data like shipping and payment details so the next time, they don’t have to type everything from scratch again.